Sexual Desire and Aging: Debunking the Myth That Libido Must Decline

-It is true that age brings some physical challenges but much of your desire is in your head (and your heart).
+Age does bring some physical challenges, but much of your desire is in your head (and your heart).
 Here's how to keep the flame going.

 What's Sex Drive Anyway?

-Looking at the statistics of how often people have sex at different stages of life, we may conclude that most of us lose interest in sex as we get older.
-However, the factual explanation is more complicated than that.
+Looking at how often people have sex at different stages of life, we might conclude that most of us simply lose interest as we get older.
+But the factual explanation is more complicated than that.

 Your Fertility Declines